opendexnetwork/opendex.network/docs/Dockerless Guide.md

 [lnd.BTC]
 disable = false
 host = "localhost"
-certpath = "/home/xud/.lnd/tls.cert"
+certpath = "/home/opendexd/.lnd/tls.cert"
-macaroonpath = "/home/xud/.lnd/admin.macaroon"
+macaroonpath = "/home/opendexd/.lnd/admin.macaroon"

 [lnd.LTC]
 disable = true
 ```

-For convenience, consider adding `alias xucli='/home/xud/xud/bin/xucli -p 8886'` to the xud user's `.bashrc` and source it.
-Then restart `xud` once (e.g. with `systemctl restart xud`) and try running `xucli getinfo`, which should return with an overview of xud's, as well as lnd's and connext status.
+For convenience, consider adding `alias opendex-cli='/home/opendexd/opendexd/bin/opendex-cli -p 8886'` to the opendexd user's `.bashrc` and source it.
+Then restart `opendexd` once (e.g. with `systemctl restart opendexd`) and try running `opendex-cli getinfo`, which should return with an overview of opendexd's, as well as lnd's and connext status.

-Ping us in the help channel of our [Discord server](https://discord.gg/YgDhMSn) for support.
+Ping us in the help channel of our [Discord server](https://discord.gg/RnXFHpn) for support.

 # Tips 'n Tricks